fhunleth/embedded-elixir/content/post/2017-12-23-using-nifs-with-nerves.md

 ERL_NIF_INIT(HelloCalendar.Calendar, nif_funcs, NULL,NULL,NULL,NULL)
 ```

-Now, you can do either `mix compile` or `make` to generate your new nif.
+Now, you can do either `mix compile` or `make` to generate your new NIF.
 You should have a file called `make_calendar.so` in your `priv` directory.
 Lets
 walk thru that file really quickly, starting from the bottom.

 `ERL_NIF_INIT(Elixir.HelloCalendar.Calendar, nif_funcs, NULL,NULL,NULL,NULL)` Tells
-the nif what the module name is, the functions to be exported, and then there are
+the NIF what the module name is, the functions to be exported, and then there are
 arguments for `on_load`, `on_reload`, `on_unload`, and `on_upgrade`.
 We won't be
 using those today.

 ```c
 static ErlNifFunc nif_funcs[] =
 {
     {"do_build_calendar", 5, do_build_calendar}
 };
 ```

-This tells the nif which functions and their arity to export.
+This tells the NIF which functions and their arity to export.

 ```c
 static ERL_NIF_TERM do_build_calendar(ErlNifEnv* env, int argc, const ERL_NIF_TERM argv[])